Murders of Joel and Lisa Guy

 On November 26, 2016, 61-year-old Joel Guy Sr. and 55-year-old Lisa Guy were murdered and dismembered by their son, 28-year-old Joel Michael Guy Jr., in Knoxville, Tennessee, United States.
-Guy Jr. stabbed his father at least 42 times, his mother at least 31 times.
+Guy Jr. stabbed his father at least 42 times; his mother at least 31 times.
 He was convicted of both murders in October 2020 and received a sentence of life imprisonment.

 Guy Jr.'s parents were soon to retire and would stop providing money to their son; he was to receive a $500,000 life insurance policy if both were dead or missing.
-The murder involved an elaborate plot to stab both parents, dismember and dissolve their remains, and clean and burn down some of the house, as well as frame the father for the crime.
+The murder involved an elaborate plot to stab both parents, dismember and dissolve their remains, clean and burn down some of the house, as well as frame the father for the crime.
 Guy Jr. was injured during the stabbing and left the partially dissolved remains in the house when he left to dress his wounds.
-Before he returned, police discovered the bloody scene upon performing a welfare check.
-They also discovered a backpack containing a notebook detailing the plan; plastic bins with both parents' torsos and dismembered limbs dissolving in an acid-based solution of corrosive chemicals described by prosecutors as a "diabolical stew of human remains"; the father's severed hands on the floor; and the mother's head in a pot on the stove.
+Before he returned, police discovered the bloody scene upon performing a welfare check by a coworker that had called after noticing Lisa was missing.
+They also discovered a backpack containing a notebook detailing the plan; plastic bins with both parents' torsos and dismembered limbs dissolving in an acid-based solution of corrosive chemicals described by prosecutors as a "diabolical stew of human remains"; the father's severed hands on the floor, and the mother's head in a pot on the stove which had been boiling for over a day at the time of discovery.

 Background

-Joel Michael Guy Sr. (February 10, 1955 – November 26, 2016) was a pipeline engineering designer.
-Lisa Guy (née Madere; August 8, 1961 – November 26, 2016) was a human resources accounts payable administrator at Jacobs Engineering in Oak Ridge.
+Joel Michael Guy Sr. was a pipeline engineering designer.
+Lisa Guy was a human resources accounts payable administrator at Jacobs Engineering in Oak Ridge.

-Their son, Joel Michael Guy Jr. (born 1988), graduated from the Louisiana School for Math, Science, and the Arts in Natchitoches in 2006, and previously attended Hahnville High School.
+Their son, Joel Michael Guy Jr. graduated from the Louisiana School for Math, Science, and the Arts in Natchitoches in 2006, and previously attended Hahnville High School.
 He had never worked and had always been supported by his family.
 Guy Jr. was described by others as distant and an outsider, and never bothered to establish a relationship with anyone in or outside his family, while his mother doted on him.
 He spent one semester at George Washington University, then attended Louisiana State University as a student and lived in Baton Rouge until the murders in 2016, ostensibly training to become a plastic surgeon.

 The Guys had recently sold their Knoxville house, and planned to retire to Surgoinsville.
 Guy Jr. and his three half-sisters attended what was to be the last event at the Knoxville house, Thanksgiving, on Thursday, November 24, 2016.